 Services: The KBIC Youth Program has funding assistance available to eligible KBIC families.
 Each fiscal year, a per-child amount is approved by the KBIC Tribal Council.
 The amount is currently $250.00.
 Request that will be paid must fall under one of the following criteria; organized extracurricular activity fees, athletic fees, in or out of school (example - basketball, gymnastics, skating, hockey, skiing, swimming, football, etc.), athletic equipment, camps (sports, bible, culture), school-related activities, school pictures, and school clothes.
 Educational travel is funded and the funding can be banked through the eligible child’s high school (7-12 grade) career (banked means each years funding can carryover and be used in the following year(s)).

 Eligibility: The child must be an enrolled KBIC member or a child of an enrolled KBIC member and both the child and parent/guardian must reside within the same household within the service area.
 The child must be age 0-17 or in high school.
-The fund services the following counties; Baraga, Houghton, Ontonagon and Marquette.
-If you live in the Upper Peninsula, outside of these service counties, your child is only eligible for funding if they are an enrolled member of the KBIC.
+The fund services Baraga County and the Marquette Trust Property.